Summer in The Isles of Scilly Sailing Holiday

 Or depending on wind and tide, we may stop off, perhaps at Penzance waiting for the best wind, tide and weather to make our way to the Scillies.

-The most westerly main town in Cornwall, Penzance is a particular favourite of Pilgrim Crew for Dolphin watching, with a very large pod of Dolphins surrounding the boat on one of our 2015 trips.
+The most westerly main town in Cornwall, Penzance is a particular favourite of Pilgrim Crew for dolphin watching, with a very large pod of dolphins surrounding the boat on one of our previous trips.

 Leaving Penzance you will see rugged and dramatic scenery.
 We look out for the dramatic cliff top open air Minack Theatre, about 6 miles along the coast from Penzance, which is visible on a clear day.
 The theatre, within its subtropical gardens, was founded by the indomitable late Rowena Cade who was still building it in her 80’s!
 It was near here at Porthcurno, in the 1870s, that the submarine telegraph cables formed part of the important communication link that stretched all the way to India.

 As we head towards Lands End, the most westerly point of mainland England, it is usually possible to see Lizard Point, with its lighthouse, opened in 1871 to guide shipping along the English Channel.